 Eid Al-Fitr is a festival that is widely popular all around the world and carries huge importance for every Muslim.
 This is a festival that marks the end of the holy month of Ramadan when families dress and prepare for a feast with close relatives and friends.

-The Janadriyah National Festival is one of the largest festivals celebrated in the country today and takes place over a course of two weeks in the village of Janadriyah about 50 KM outside of Riyadh.
+The Janadriyah National Festival is one of the longest-running festivals in Saudi Arabia, taking place for over two weeks in Janadriyah Village, just outside of Riyadh.

-Yes, Saudi Arabia is one of the safest countries to visit in the world today and travelers coming here need not worry about their safety.
-The crime rate in the country is relatively low while the police are always on alert to ensure there are no compromises on safety.
+Yes, Saudi Arabia is one of the safest countries to visit in the world with low crime rate and police always on alert to ensure there are no compromises on safety.

-The festival of Eid Al-Fitr begins with praying in the mosque and attending a short sermon.
+Eid Al-Fitr festivities in Saudi Arabia begin with praying in the mosque and attending a short sermon.
 Friends and families visit each other's houses and make merry.
 During this time, rich delicacies are prepared in just about every home celebrating Eid.